Papua New Guinea amends oil, gas, mining laws to boost revenue

 By Sonali Paul

-MELBOURNE, June 11 (Reuters) - Papua New Guinea has passed legislation seeking to boost benefits to the country from oil, gas and mine developments, which could impact talks on stalled projects planned by Exxon Mobil Corp XOM.N and Newcrest Mining NCM.AX.
+MELBOURNE, June 11 (Reuters) - Papua New Guinea has passed legislation seeking to boost benefits to the country from oil, gas and mine developments, which could impact talks on a stalled project planned by Exxon Mobil Corp XOM.N.

-The amended laws reflect a push by Prime Minister James Marape, who came to power a year ago on a platform to lift the country out of poverty by getting a bigger share of wealth from the country's energy and minerals.
+Prime Minister James Marape came to power a year ago on a platform to lift the country out of poverty by getting a bigger share of wealth from the country's energy and minerals, and his government last week secured an emergency loan from the International Monetary Fund.

 The country would not break legitimate exploration or development contracts or agreements, Marape said in a posting on his Facebook page after the legislation was passed on Wednesday.